 Dealing with cerebral palsy means we get to deal with other problems too.
 We don’t just wake up one morning with a disability and we automatically know how to cope.

-Dealing with Cerebral Palsy means we get to deal with other problems too.
-Unfortunately, we don’t just wake up one morning with a disability and we automatically cope.
-Depression and anxiety are both common effects of Cerebral Palsy for those coping with the condition.
-These conditions are not necessarily unique to Cerebral Palsy sufferers, people with other conditions can also suffer the same effects.
+Depression and anxiety are both common effects of cerebral palsy, for those coping with the condition.
+These conditions are not necessarily unique to cerebral palsy sufferers, people with other conditions can also suffer the same effects.

-People with a disability are three or four times more likely to suffer from depression than their counter-parts.
-Depression is a persistent sense of sadness, accompanied by a sense of hopelessness or despair.
-A lack of emotional support, being unable to cope with the enormity of what we have to deal with, can bring about issues relating to self-worth, resulting in Depression.
+People with a disability are three or four times more likely to suffer from depression than their counter parts.
+A lack of emotional support, being unable to cope with the enormity of what we have to deal with, can bring about issues relating to low self-worth, resulting in depression.

 They may also be embarrassed about how they look and walk, particularly in front of other children.
-There are other problems they face, such as, being singled out and picked on, which may also contribute to problems with Depression.
-As a child my thoughts saved me so I didn’t suffer with anxiety because of Cerebral Palsy, but I am under no illusion that as I age it may be a possibility.
+There are other problems they face, such as being singled out and picked on, which may also contribute to problems with depression.

-There is little information out there about ageing and Cerebral Palsy.
-I tend to worry less when I am more informed about my choices.
-We may also go on to experience the effects of fatigue and Arthritis.
+There is little information out there about ageing and cerebral palsy.
+I tend to worry less when I am more informed about things.
+We may also go on to experience the effects of fatigue and arthritis.

-As a consequence we may also experience limited movement, as our bodies begin to slow down and that may bring about some form of anxiety too.
+As a consequence, we may experience limited movement, as we begin to slow down.